NFLD99/Info/README.md

 You can view my source from the [Main Repo](https://github.com/NFLD99/Better-Discord)

-If you wish to donate to my [PayPal](https://www.paypal.me/NFLD99) you can, All donations are greatly appreciated and not necessary just a way to show your support. {+a discord role, in the future an icon for your discord}
+If you wish to donate to my [PayPal](https://www.paypal.me/NFLD99) or become a [Patreon](https://www.patreon.com/NFLD99) you can, All donations are greatly appreciated and not necessary just a way to show your support. {+a discord role and an icon for your discord}

 Everything else
 (Because someone did not like this readme you know who you are)